Thinh-nguyen-03/lithic-honeypot-monitor/README.md

   },
   "intelligence": {
     "isFirstTransaction": true,
-    "merchantHistory": "New merchant for this card"
+    "merchantHistory": "New merchant for this card",
+    "riskAssessment": "LOW_RISK"
   }
 }
 ```